amitruck-ltd/docs/source/includes/_authentication.md

 }
 ```

-## User Registration
+## User Login
-On a preffered client navigate to the Register request with url [https://dev.api.amitruck.co/v2/auth/user/register/](https://dev.api.amitruck.co/v2/auth/user/register/).
+On a preffered client navigate to the Login request with url [https://dev.api.amitruck.co/v2/auth/user/login/](https://dev.api.amitruck.co/v2/auth/user/login/).
 The following are the request and response payload in JSON format.
+This endpoint provides the Acccess token to be used to authenticate further requests.

 > Login Request Payload: